radicle-dev/radicle-tui/README.md

     cargo install --force --locked --git https://seed.radicle.xyz/z39mP9rQAaGmERfUMPULfPUi473tY.git

 This will install `rad-tui`.
-You can execute it by running `rad tui`.
-All available commands can be shown by running `rad tui --help`.
+You can execute it by running `rad-tui`.
+All available commands can be shown by running `rad-tui --help`.

 ## Interfaces